Mathematical representation of the structure of neuron-glia networks: Theoretical framework

 \subsection{Synaptic configurations}

-Synapses allow the information flux from a general neuron to another.
+Synapses allow the information flux from one neuron-like cell to another.
 In particular, tripartite synapses allow a directed information flux from the pre-synaptic neuron to the post-synaptic neuron, from the pre-synaptic neuron to an astrocyte, and from the astrocyte to the post-synaptic neuron.
-We can represent this synaptic configuration as a binary relation, where each ordered pair represents a direction of information flux.
+We can represent this synaptic configuration as a set of ordered pairs (binary relation) where each ordered pair represents a direction of information flux.